-- 4.1 1) Notice of a general meeting must: - a) specify the place, date and hour of meeting, and in case of special business, the general nature of that business, - b) include any special resolution to be proposed at the meeting, and - c) be given not less than 30 days before the meeting. - 2) The accidental omission to give notice of a general meeting to, or the non-receipt of notice by, any of the members entitled to receive notice does not invalidate proceedings at that meeting. - 4.2 1) Notice of a general meeting must be given to: - a) every member shown on the register of members on the day notice is given, and - b) the auditor, if any.
+- 4.1 1) Notice of a general meeting must: - a) specify the place, day and hour of meeting, - b) include the text of any special resolution to be proposed at the meeting, - state the nature of any business, other than ordinary business, to be transacted at the meeting in sufficient detail to permit a member receiving the notice to form a reasoned judgment concerning that business, and - d) be sent to all members not fewer than 30 days but not greater than 60 days before the meeting.

-- 2) No other person is entitled to receive a notice of general meeting. - 4.3 A notice may be given to a member either personally, by mail, or by e-mail or other electronic means to the member at the member's address, or e-mail address, as shown in the register of members. - 4.4 A member must promptly and in writing notify the Society of any change in the member's name, home address, e-mail address, or telephone numbers. - 4.5 1) A notice sent by mail from the Society's business office is deemed to have been received: - a) two days after being mailed, if to an address fewer than 100 km from the location of the business office, or - b) five days after being mailed, if to any other address. - 2) A notice sent by fax or e-mail is deemed to have been received 24 hours after being sent.
+- 2) The accidental omission to send notice of a general meeting to a member, or the non-receipt of notice by a member, does not invalidate any proceedings at that meeting. - 4.2 1) Notice of a general meeting must be given to: - a) every member shown on the register of members on the day notice is given, and - b) the auditor, if any. - 2) No other person is entitled to receive a notice of general meeting. - 4.3 A notice may be given to a member either personally, by mail, by e-mail or by other electronic means to the member at the member's address or e-mail address, as shown in the register of members. - 4.4 1) A notice sent by mail from the Society's office is deemed to have been received two days after being mailed. - 2) A notice sent by e-mail or other electronic means is deemed to have been received 24 hours after being sent. - 4.5 A member must promptly and in writing notify the Society of any change in the member's name, address, e-mail address, or telephone number.